Welcome back! Today is supernutrition David Wolfe Part II, and 12 (more) super nutrients to add to your diet now.

 He Shou Wu

 He Shou Wu is David’s favorite Chinese herb.
-He Shou Wu (pronounced huh – similar to English “huh”, but not as open – show woo) “is one of the most popular and highly revered tonic herbs in Asian herbalism.
-He Shou Wu is the prepared tuberous root of Polygonum multiflorum, a plant that grows in the mountains of central and southern China.”
+It is pronounced huh – similar to English “huh”, but not as open – show woo) “is one of the most popular and highly revered tonic herbs in Asian herbalism.
+The herb is the prepared tuberous root of Polygonum multiflorum, a plant that grows in the mountains of central and southern China.”

 The herb is rich in iron, antioxidants and in antioxidant-potentiating molecules.
-It has been known to enhance sexual drive, increase sperm count and to strengthen sperm and ova.
-It is also used for the following: calming the nervous system, as an anti-inflammatory, ionizing radiation damage, improving adrenal gland functioning, strengthening and stabilizing lower back and knees and cleaning out the kidney and liver to clean out blood.
+It is used for the following: calming the nervous system, as an anti-inflammatory, ionizing radiation damage, improving adrenal gland functioning, strengthening and stabilizing lower back and knees and cleaning out the kidney and liver to clean out blood.
 (Grab He Shou Wu here)

 Ashwagandha is one of the most vital herbs in Ayurvedic medicine.
 It is from the same family as the tomato.
 Medical researchers have been studying ashwagandha with great interest and as of this date have carried out 216 studies of its healing benefits, including: “combating effects of stress, learning, memory, and reaction time, reducing anxiety and depression without causing drowsiness, stabilizing blood sugar, lowering cholesterol, anti-malarial properties and anti-inflammatory benefits.”
 Some use it for depression and OCD and neurodegenerative diseases such as Parkinson’s and Alzheimer’s disease, tardive dyskinesia, cerebral ishemia, and even in the management of drug addiction.
 (Grab Ashwagandha here)